EventStore/EventStore/docs/server/features/connectors/settings.md

 ---
-Title: "Common Settings"
+Title: "Common settings"
 Order: 3
 ---

-# Common Settings
+# Common settings

 All sinks share a common set of configuration options that can be used to customize their behavior.

-## Instance Configuration
+## Instance configuration

 | Name               | Details                                                                                                        |
 | ------------------ | -------------------------------------------------------------------------------------------------------------- |
 | `InstanceTypeName` | _required_<br><br>**Type**: string<br><br>**Description:** The name of the instance type for the sink.<br><br> |

-## Subscription Configuration
+## Subscription configuration

 | Name                             | Details                                                                                                                                                                                                                                                                                                                                                                                        |
 | -------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |